hubse/hubse/README.md

 ---

-## 🔧 Open Source Projects:
-To share soon!

----

 ## 💬 Passion & Philosophy:
-I'm passionate about field **software engineering** and its impact on the future.
-For me, it's about solving real-world problems efficiently and staying ahead with innovative, high-quality solutions.
+I'm passionate about my field **software engineering** and love to stay ahead with technology.
 As a **Development Lead**, I’m driven by the energy of my team and the challenge of building from the ground up, thriving in fast-paced environments where quality, collaboration, and speed are key.

 ---